zonemaster/zonemaster/docs/public/specifications/tests/Connectivity-TP/connectivity03.md

 The RIPE ASN lookup is described on the RIPE [RISwhois] page.

-1. Construct a query string by prepending the IP adress with " -F -M ".
+1. Construct a query string by prepending the IP address with " -F -M ".
 Using "192.0.2.10" as an example, the query string will be the following (the leading space is intentional)